 So we definitely don't want that do we?

-There are a lot of things to think about when packing the car for camping.
+There are a lot of things to think about when packing the car for camping, especially if you are a camping newbie.
 Here are our packing tips to help you save on space and to travel safely:

 1: Develop a plan or formula for packing your car for camping